ELEX II

-ELEX 2 is a 2022 action role-playing video game developed by Piranha Bytes and published by THQ Nordic.
-It is the sequel to ELEX, and players control the same protagonist, Jax.
-They must unite the world against a new threat: invading aliens.
+ELEX II is a 2022 action role-playing video game developed by Piranha Bytes and published by THQ Nordic.
+The sequel to the 2017 game ELEX, players control the same protagonist, Jax, to unite the world against invading aliens.
 It was Piranha Byte's last game prior to their closure.

 Gameplay

 Players control Jax, a survivor in a post-apocalyptic, science fantasy setting.
 Elex 2 is an action role-playing game played from a third-person perspective.
 There are six factions that players can align with, each representing a different philosophy.
 The substance elex, which comes from outer space, gives people powers equivalent to magic, and various factions prefer either magic or technology.
 Combat uses a system in which actions, such as attacking or defending, drain Jax's stamina.
 Without enough stamina, Jax can not attack or defend.
 Jax is equipped with a jetpack, which players can use to explore the open world.
 Gaining levels allows Jax to increase his attributes, which allow him to use better equipment.
 The antagonists are techno-organic aliens, which Jax must unite the various factions against.